elewa-academy/APIs/1-crud/README.md

         * Set name of DB
         * See a helpful message or error after each operation
     * Test the model objecti in your /tests folder
 3. Write a Node.js Handler & View.
-No need for a Logic or Controller
 4. Build a repo for this project and include it on your portfolio.